Articles

 Content

-Lowering cholesterol isn't the only benefit associated with statins.
-These medications have also been linked to a lower risk of heart disease and stroke.
-These drugs may help stabilize the plaques on blood vessel walls and reduce the risk of certain blood clots.
+Lowering cholesterol isn't the only benefit of taking a statin.
+These medicines also have been linked to a lower risk of heart disease and stroke.
+Statins also may help reduce the risk of certain blood clots.

 A number of statins are available for use in the United States.
 They include:

-Sometimes, a statin is combined with another heart medication.
+Sometimes, a statin is combined with another heart medicine.
 Examples are atorvastatin-amlodipine (Caduet) and ezetimibe-simvastatin (Vytorin).